What Is The Oklahoma Drill In Football?

 We recommend doing this drill after all players feel comfortable tackling and absorbing contact.
 If a player is new to football, we recommend they don’t do this drill, as it could scare them away due to its high intensity and contact.

-Oklahoma drill in football is very physical and can get out of control if not controlled correctly.
-This drill can often result in injuries.
 Players try to go all out during this drill and often lose their balance, resulting in tackles that are not controlled well or overpowered by one player who is faster or bigger than another player.

 Is The Oklahoma Drill Illegal?

-In some states, the Oklahoma drill is illegal.
+In some states, the Oklahoma drill is banned.
 Players cannot run variations of this drill due to the high contact that comes from it.
 State legislation has ruled this drill to be too risky for players to take part in.

 Coaches have found other ways to make drills more game-like and better suited for newer players.
 This doesn’t mean the concept of the Oklahoma drill has faded away.